civicrm/civicrm-sysadmin-guide/docs/customize/extensions.md

     It's important to put your extensions directory outside of the $civicrm_home directory (the one where your codebase is installed) in order to avoid problems during upgrade.
 The extensions directory must be readable (so it can execute the extension code) and write-able (so it can download initial and updated versions of extensions) by your web server.

-!!! tip "Suggested directory location"
+### Suggested directory location

-    ##### Drupal
+#### Drupal

 Remembering that mysite == default for most single site installs:

 <docroot>/sites/mysite/files/civicrm/custom_ext

 This puts it beside the custom_php and custom_tpl directories that many people place in <docroot>/sites/mysite/files/civicrm/.
 The benefit of being under the files directory here is that it is the standard place for a writeable directory.
 However, it might be good to move the custom_php and custom_tpl directories out of the files subdirectory and put all of three them beside the files directory in order to prevent things like file uploader extensions from overwriting files in these directories.
 In other words:

 <docroot>/sites/mysite/custom_ext

-    ##### Joomla
+#### Joomla

 <docroot>/media/civicrm/custom_ext

-    ##### WordPress
+#### WordPress

 <docroot>/wp-content/plugins/files/civicrm/custom_ext

 Configure the extensions resource url: